 As specified in Article II, Section 1-3 of the Faculty Constitution (Appendix B), the Faculty Senate is empowered to act as the representative and resolving authority of the faculty.
-The Faculty Senate President will receive release time during the Fall Semester, and the Faculty Senate Secretary will receive release time during the Spring Semester to carry out additional duties as required by their respective positions.
+The Faculty Senate President will receive 2 course releases per academic year (1 each long semester), the Faculty Senate Vice-President, Secretary and Parliamentarian and Elections Officer will receive 1 course release per academic year, to carry out additional duties as required by their respective positions.
+Course releases should be documented at the beginning of each academic year with course release approvals from the deans in whose college the officers reside.
+If any of these officers is a Librarian, course release equivalency will be determined jointly by the Library Director and the Librarian.